openhealthcare/opal-pathway/README.md

 This plugin is **Alpha** software.

-Although it aldeady provides significant and useful functionality, it is in active development, and delvelopers should anticipate significant API changes as part of minor (x.VERSION.x) releases.
+Although it aldeady provides significant and useful functionality, it is in active development, and delvelopers should anticipate backwards-incompatible API changes as part of minor (x.VERSION.x) releases.

 [![Build
 Status](https://travis-ci.org/openhealthcare/opal-pathway.png?branch=v0.2)](https://travis-ci.org/openhealthcare/opal-pathway)